justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/LondonWalk.png)
 * Here people and traffic lights are detected with probabilites from 0.56 to 0.97.
 * To get demo down to 2 minutes, tried to install a video editor to cut videos down to 1 minute each and then combine them.
 Three different ways to install a avidemux was tried, but none worked.
 The ways were with using tar.gz, appimage, and Flatpak.
-* Instead of editing the videos, the `timeout` command was used in a script to run each video for 1m.
-Demo is now 2m when a terminal window is opened and the command `demoJM` is executed.
+* Instead of editing the videos, the `timeout` command was used in a script to run each video for less than 1m.
+Demo is now  leass than 2m when a terminal window is opened and the command `JustinDemo` is executed.
+* When `gst-launch-1.0 nvcamerasrc ! 'video/x-raw(memory:NVMM),width=640, height=480, framerate=30/1, format=NV12' ! nvvidconv flip-method=2 ! nvegltransform ! nveglglessink -e` is executed to try to open camera capture window, get error `WARNING: erroneous pipeline: no element "nvcamerasrc"`